 How Does a Short Sale Differ From a Foreclosure?

-Confusing these two options can cost a borrower the ability to qualify for a new mortgage in two years versus seven, and that is significant.
+Confusing these two options can cost a borrower the ability to buy again in two years instead of three to seven, and that is significant.
 A short sale is the sale of a property at a loss, performed at the request of the property owner and incorporates the lender’s agreement.
 In contrast, a foreclosure is the property lender’s legal action due to the borrower’s default on the mortgage.
 These two pathways place the borrower in two very different predicaments.
 In a foreclosure, the bank controls the timeline, price, and each condition of the sale, while the borrower’s participation ceases.

 How Do Short Sales and Foreclosures Affect Homeowners Differently?